Software-Research-Lab/CBM-Application-Software/README.md

 Interactive training and conversation

-"DAC" Direct answer chain

-Basic principle of learning and dialogue is returning of answer to the question if answer exist, otherwise, requesting for the answer to new question.
-In pure direct answer chain process of "training" is a simple adding of new questions and answers, "dialog" is a requesting for exist answer:

-    q1a. q1b. q1c…
-    a1a. a1b. a1c...
-    q2a. q2b. q2c…
-    a2a. a2b. a2c...

 Dialog example represents basic learning and conversation model in "direct answer chain" process.
 To start training and conversation you have to open input window and insert: